salva-Nexus/SALVA-V2/README.md

 The call writes the selector to `0x00`, calls the Singleton with 4 bytes of calldata, and reads the return value back from `0x00` — bypassing Solidity's return-data handling entirely.

 **Important:** The Singleton's `onlyRegistry` modifier uses `caller()` to assign the namespace, so `_initialize()` must be called from the registry contract itself.
-Calling it through a proxy or intermediate contract will assign the namespace to the wrong address and revert on any future call from your registry.
+Calling it through an intermediate contract will assign the namespace to the wrong address and revert on any future call from your registry.

 The modifier also checks `EXTCODESIZE` on the caller, which means `_initialize()` cannot be called by an EOA and from within a constructor (where `extcodesize` is still 0).
 Deploy your registry first, then call `_initialize()` in a separate transaction or post-deploy setup step.